4 Ingredient Peanut Butter Fudge With Mini Easter Eggs

 This treat brings them together quickly and easily.
 All you need is a handful of ingredients and a microwave!

-The best part for me was how easily it comes together.
+The best part is how easily it comes together.
 The fudge itself is only three ingredients.

-You just quickly melt them together in a glass bowl in the microwave.
+You just quickly melt peanut butter, peanut butter chips, and sweetened condensed milk together in a glass bowl in the microwave.
 The actual time that will take will depend on your microwave, but mine took less than two minutes.

 I lined my dish with foil to make the fudge easier to pop out and cut.
 That step is optional, but recommended if you want pretty pieces.